MerionLial/SymbolPicker/README.md

         apiURL - The API url to get the symbols. urlParams - Parameters to send to the API.

-You can show or hide the picker:
+Per default, it comes with a button to show and hide the UI.
+But you can show or hide the picker 'manually' too.
+I should probably add an option like button=false :

     myPicker.show();  // Show the picker
     myPicker.hide();  // Hide the picker

-You can set the icon for each category folder:
+Per default, the tabs sport the name of the folder the icons are from.
+But you can set a custom name or an image or unicode icon for each category:

     myPicker.setFolderIcon('folderName', 'iconName');

-You can also set the order of the tabs:
+You can also set the order of the tabs.
+These are the original names, not the ones you set with the function above:

     myPicker.setTabOrder(['category1', 'category2', 'category3']);